Turbo VPN Review 2025: Is This Free VPN Service Worth the Risk?

 Split tunneling is when you funnel some of your internet traffic through a VPN channel and some of it outside of one.
 If your VPN has the option, you can even funnel traffic through two different VPN channels.

 You can find the split tunneling tab in Turbo's settings.
-We tried to toggle it on, but we received a pop up from Turbo that our operating system (Windows) doesn't currently support this feature.
-We tried to search the site, but Turbo doesn't make it clear which operating systems support split tunneling.
+We tried to toggle it on, but we received a pop-up from Turbo that our operating system (Windows) doesn't currently support this feature.
+We tried to search the site, but Turbo doesn't clarify which operating systems support split tunneling.

 VPN protocols